Hennessy

 Jas Hennessy & Cie., commonly known simply as Hennessy (/fr/), is a French producer of cognac, founded in 1765 by Richard Hennessy which has its headquarters in Cognac, France.

 It is one of the best-known cognac houses, along with Martell, Courvoisier, and Rémy Martin, who together make around 45% of the world's cognac.
 Hennessy sells approximately 102 million bottles of its cognacs per year, making it the world's largest cognac producer, and in 2017 its sales represented around 60% of the US cognac market.
 As well as distilling cognac eaux-de-vie itself, the company also acts as a négociant.

 The brand is owned by Moët Hennessy since a champagne & cognac merger in the early seventies, which is in turn owned by LVMH (66%) and Diageo (34%), with Diageo acting as a controlling shareholder.
-Hennessy pioneered several industry-standard practices in the world of cognac, and its association with luxury has made it a regular point of reference in popular culture, especially in hip-hop.
+Hennessy pioneered several industry-standard practices in the world of cognac, and its association as a luxury good with luxury status symbols has made it a regular point of reference in popular culture, especially in the music of hip-hop culture.